How Fans Can Support Artists And Music-Industry Workers During The Outbreak

 While these virtual shows won't be perfect financial substitutes for artists' lost touring income in the short term, the online events provide a similar sense of co-presence and community for both artists and fans.
 Artists and event organizers also usually include Venmo, PayPal or other payment details on their streams so that viewers can contribute financially.

-And while the widespread shutdown of the concert industry has hollowed out the popular event listings of publications like Brooklyn Veganand the New Yorker, those calendars are also quickly pivoting to virtual events as well.
+And while the widespread shutdown of the concert industry has hollowed out the popular event listings of publications like Brooklyn Vegan and the New Yorker, those calendars are also quickly pivoting to virtual events as well.
 Publications including NPR, Pitchfork and Billboard, as well as independent initiatives like Stay At Home Fest, are maintaining their own digital event listings.

 Donating to state- and national-level emergency funds for musicians and their teams